Azure/azure-docs-sdk-java/api-index/index.md

 ## Authentication

-Use the `Azure` class authenticate and connect to Azure resources.
+Use the `Azure` class to authenticate and connect to Azure resources.

 `Azure azure = Azure.authenticate(credFile).withDefaultSubscription();`